0xr3ngar/cherri/README.md

 ## What is Cherri?

 Cherri is a CLI tool that automates the process of cherry-picking commits from merged pull requests.
-It searches for PRs with a specific emoji (default: 🍒) in their title and cherry-picks all commits from those PRs to your current branch.
+It searches for PRs with a specific emoji (default: 🍒) in their title OR PRs with a specific label, and cherry-picks all commits from those PRs to your current branch.

 Perfect for:
 - Backporting features to release branches